-- 3.8 Following the Contracting Parties commitment to progressively apply the Ecosystem Approach (EcAp) to the management of human activities with the goal of effecting real change in the Mediterranean marine and coastal environment, the UNEP/MAP Secretariat was mandated to prepare an Ecosystem Approach Monitoring Programme, and to integrate EcAp in the overall work of UNEP-MAP/Barcelona Convention; the following ecological objectives, relevant to the present Strategy, were identified and are referred to in the relevant specific objectives thereof: - .1 non-indigenous species introduced by human activities are at levels that do not adversely alter the ecosystem; - .2 contaminants cause no significant impact on coastal and marine ecosystems and human health; - .3 marine and coastal litter does not adversely affect coastal and marine environment; and
+- 3.8 Following the Contracting Parties commitment to progressively apply the Ecosystem Approach (EcAp) to the management of human activities with the goal of effecting real change in the Mediterranean marine and coastal environment, the UNEP/MAP Secretariat was mandated to prepare an Ecosystem Approach Monitoring Programme, and to integrate EcAp in the overall work of UNEP-MAP/Barcelona Convention; the following ecological objectives, relevant to the present Strategy, were identified and are referred to in the relevant Specific Objectives thereof: - .1 non-indigenous species introduced by human activities are at levels that do not adversely alter the ecosystem; - .2 contaminants cause no significant impact on coastal and marine ecosystems and human health: - .3 marine and coastal litter does not adversely affect coastal and marine environment; and - .4 noise from human activities causes no significant impact on marine and coastal ecosystems.

-- .4 noise from human activities causes no significant impact on marine and coastal ecosystems. - 3.9 From an initial gap analysis of existing measures under the Barcelona Convention relevant to achieving or maintaining a good environmental status (GES) of the Mediterranean Sea, in line with the ecosystem approach, conducted by the UNEP/MAP Secretariat, the following areas were found in need of further work in the future, all of which are addressed one way or another within the Revised Regional Strategy: - .1 public participation and science policy interface, which relates to specific objective 17 of the Revised Regional Strategy (to encourage the participation of the regional scientific and technical institutions in research and development activities and to facilitate transfer of technology); - .2 invasive alien species, specifically concerning the Marine Mediterranean Invasive Alien Species (MAMIAS) system, which relates directly to the Mediterranean Strategy on Ships' Ballast Water Management (BWM Mediterranean Strategy) and specific objective 1 b) ii); - marine pollution, which relates to most of the specific objectives of the Revised Regional Strategy; - .4 marine litter, which relates directly to the implementation of the International Convention for the Prevention of Pollution from Ships (MARPOL) Annex V Regulations for the prevention of pollution by garbage from ships, the provision of reception facilities in ports and the delivery of ship-generated wastes (specific objectives 1, 4 and 5 of the Revised Regional Strategy); - .5 marine noise caused by ships, which is covered under specific objective 11 bis.
+- 3.9 From an initial gap analysis of existing measures under the Barcelona Convention relevant to achieving or maintaining a good environmental status (GES) of the Mediterranean Sea, in line with the ecosystem approach, conducted by the UNEP/MAP Secretariat, the following areas were found in need of further work in the future, all of which are addressed one way or another within the [Revised Draft] Regional Strategy: - .1 public participation and science policy interface, which relates to Specific Objective 18 of the [Revised Draft] Regional Strategy (to encourage the participation of the regional scientific and technical institutions in research and development activities and to facilitate transfer of technology); - .2 invasive alien species, specifically concerning the Marine Mediterranean Invasive Alien Species (MAMIAS) system, which relates directly to the Mediterranean Strategy on Ships' Ballast Water Management (BWM Mediterranean Strategy) and Specific Objective 1 b) ii); - .3 marine pollution, which relates to most of the Specific Objectives of the [Revised Draft] Regional Strategy; - .4 marine litter, which relates directly to the implementation of the International Convention for the Prevention of Pollution from Ships (MARPOL) Annex V Regulations for the prevention of pollution by garbage from ships, the provision of reception facilities in ports and the delivery of ship-generated wastes (Specific Objectives 1, 5 and 6 of the [Revised Draft] Draft Regional Strategy); and - .5 marine noise caused by ships, which is covered under Specific Objective 13.